Tenza/configurations/ArchLinux Installation/README.md

 https://wiki.archlinux.org/index.php/Bluetooth#Installation
 </sup></sub>

+##### CD/DVD/Bluray Drive

+Arch doesn't mount the drive unless its necessary (i.e. a DVD or CD is loaded into the drive).
+The mount command will only work if the drive is already mounted, but it will probably not be needed because it should be auto-mounted once the media is loaded.

+To burn and rip CD's and DVD's I like the K3b that is part of the KDE suite.

+> sudo pacman -S k3b

 ##### Uniform Look

 To make GTK based applications look like Qt based, I prefer `oxygen-gtk` instead of `qtcurve`.